virtual-labs/exp-cube-test-iitd/experiment/theory.md

 Figure Compression Testing Machine<br><br>

-Number of specimens: At least three specimens shall be tested for each age of tests.
+Number of specimens: At least three specimens shall be tested for each age of tests. <br>
 Testing conditions: Tests shall be made at the recognized ages of the test specimens, the most usual being 7 and 28 days.
+The ages shall be calculated from the time of the addition of water to the dry ingredients.